hash-webp/quick-sfx/README.md

 1. Add `res://quick-sfx/quick_sfx.gd` and `res://quick-sfx/quick_sfx_clip.gd` somewhere in your project.
 2. Add a `QuickSFX` node to your scene.
-3. Configure the node's `Clips` property
+3. Configure the node's `Clips` property by creating a Dictionary of key/values.
-4. Play sounds with code!
+4. Play sounds with code by referencing a key!
 ```gdscript
 @onready var quick_sfx: QuickSFX = $QuickSFX